 I don't think that the government should travel (to Brussels) only because somebody produced somewhere a movie which was shot as a fiction one, not as a documentary.
 For me, the film is biased.

 A substantial part of people in institutions such as the one shown cannot be integrated in the society because they have very severe disabilities.
 Therefore, there will always be institutions with bars at the windows.
-The important thing is to assure good living conditions in them
+The important thing is to assure good living conditions in them."

 Recently, Belgium sent to Mogilino an expert group to check the situation on the spot and to see how to help Bulgaria in solving the problem.
 Maslarova commented their work: "The (Belgian) group politicized the situation and this is dishonest for an EU member state with which we are equal partners.
 The Belgians wagged a finger at the Bulgarian side which isn't good for the bilateral relationships.
 I am beginning to think that old (EU) states use the problems of new member states to solve some internal problems of their own."